Hiking Footwear

 Since we had so much luck with Oboz, we tried the Bridger BDry Mid (Women’s) and the Bridger BDry Mid (Men’s).

-We’ve used them more than we expected – sloppy conditions, winter hiking, and snowshoeing – and a glacier hike we did a few years ago also required mid-cut boots in order to wear crampons.
-These turned out to be a good investment.
+We’ve used them more than we expected – sloppy conditions, winter hiking, and snowshoeing, as well as for glacier hikes in Iceland and Alaska that required mid-cut boots in order to wear crampons.

 Pro